hajimen/p2ppcb_software/README.md

 [Kailh socket](https://www.aliexpress.com/item/32959301642.html) connects switch to PCB.
 There is nothing to solder by yourself, even in the case of split keyboards.
+(But if you need to connect a debugger, soldering is required.)

 ## All softwares are open-source or charge-free for hobbyists